ChordSwitch

 How do I transpose guitar chords to a different key?

-Paste your chord chart into the left box, select the original key and the key you want to transpose to, and ChordSwitch instantly converts every chord to the new key.
-It handles full song charts, including lyrics with chords inline, all at once.
+Paste your chord chart into the left box, select the original key under "From key" and the target key under "To key," and ChordSwitch instantly converts every chord to the new key.
+It handles full song charts including lyrics with chords written inline, you don't need to separate anything out first.
+The transposed result appears in the right box as you type, and you can copy it with one click.

 What is a capo calculator?

 A capo calculator tells you which fret to place your capo on so you can play familiar open chord shapes and have them sound in a different key.
-For example, capo on fret 2 with G chord shapes sounds in the key of A. Use the Capo Calculator tab to look up any key and fret combination.
+For example, capo on fret 2 with G chord shapes sounds in A; capo on fret 5 with C shapes sounds in F. The Capo Calculator tab on ChordSwitch shows the full reference grid, every chord shape and every fret combination, so you can find the right position at a glance without trial and error.

 Does ChordSwitch work for ukulele, piano, or other instruments?